Large Language Models for Combinatorial Optimization of Design Structure Matrix: Background and Related Work

-The optimization of DSMs in engineering design are typical CO problems, requiring efficient and effective methods to obtain high-quality solutions.
-Researchers have explored various algorithms for DSM applications, including heuristic, exact and hybrid approaches \cite{Qian2011,Ahmadi2001,Attari-Shendi2019,Kusiak1993,Lin2012,Rogers1996}.
+The optimization of DSMs in engineering design is a typical CO problem, requiring efficient and effective methods to obtain high-quality solutions.
+Researchers have explored various algorithms for DSM applications, including heuristic, exact and hybrid approaches \cite{Ahmadi2001,Attari-Shendi2019,Kusiak1993,Lin2012,Qian2011,Rogers1996}.
+For example, Meier et al. \cite{Meier2006} proposed the Ordering messy Genetic Algorithm (OmeGA), which integrates modified GA and local search to enhance DSM sequencing.
+Qian et al. \cite{Qian2011} presented a hybrid heuristic-exact method based on block folding, which shows progressive improvement and performs efficiently on the DSM sequencing problem.
 These previous works have continuously advanced mathematical methods to enhance the performance and scalability of DSM optimization.
-However, while DSMs abstractly represent real-world engineering problems, they often encode rich contextual domain knowledge that can be valuable for guiding optimization.
-With the capabilities of large-scale foundational AI models, such information can be effectively incorporated into the optimization process.
-Thus, this paper contributes to this field by leveraging LLMs for DSM optimization, considering both semantic and mathematical reasoning.
+However, while DSMs represent real-world engineering problems in a compact and abstract form, the underlying systems they model are embedded in rich contextual domain knowledge that can be valuable for guiding optimization.
+With the capabilities of large-scale foundation models, such information can be effectively incorporated into the optimization process.
+This paper contributes to this field by leveraging LLMs for DSM optimization, considering both semantic and mathematical reasoning.